 3. Save space by creating hanging herb planters

-Planting herbs in an array of containers and suspending them is a brilliant way to maximise floor space on a small patio or balcony area.
+Planting herbs in an array of outdoor planters and suspending them is a brilliant way to maximise floor space on a small patio or balcony area.
 Lightweight plastic containers or old tin cans would work well, or you could even use an old colander – perfect with its readymade drainage holes.

 4. Use potted herbs to create a fragrant escape